Recently had a baby?

-Around one woman in seven experiences bladder and/or bowel leakage post childbirth and could benefit from post natal physiotherapy in Colchester.
-By the time many women with continence problems are treated by a Physiotherapist there may already be long term damage.
+Around 1 in 7 women experience bladder and/or bowel leakage post childbirth and could benefit from post natal physiotherapy in Colchester, Essex.
+By the time many women with continence problems are treated by a physiotherapist there may already be long term damage.
 Evidence shows that early identification and intervention can minimise long-term damage to the pelvic floor muscles and reduce continence, prolapse and bladder and bowel problems later in life.

 Your body goes through huge changes during the pregnancy process.
 Many postural changes occur to accommodate your growing baby; the upper back can become very stiff, the lower back becoming either more or less curved.
 Ligament laxity occurs to allow your baby to pass through the birth canal and these can remain lax for up to 6 months post-natally and longer if you are breast feeding.
 During pregnancy the pelvic floor works very hard to support your growing baby and has to stretch to allow delivery, this can often be with some tearing.
 The abdominal muscles also have to stretch during pregnancy and can often become separated this is called a diastasis recti.